mahmoud97khaled/Tech-Task/README.md

-you can download the data from: https://drive.google.com/file/d/1IJHl6YctfkI2MG1CH1VeHtsGiJAY8lXj/view you can download the weigh files from: https://drive.google.com/drive/folders/1tedU8fbxaaAgNf85fQ4pPsoxtofQMyah?usp=sharing
+you can download the data from: https://drive.google.com/file/d/1IJHl6YctfkI2MG1CH1VeHtsGiJAY8lXj/view

+you can download the weighy files from: https://drive.google.com/drive/folders/1tedU8fbxaaAgNf85fQ4pPsoxtofQMyah?usp=sharing

 Data information: